Kenton & District U3A (founded in March 2014) is part of the University of the Third Age OR "U3A".

 Who runs Kenton & District U3A?

 A Management Committee is elected annually from the membership.
-Activities are planned and undertaken according to the members' own wishes and resources.
-Committee members and individual members, who run study group activities, act on a purely voluntary and unpaid basis.
-It is on their willingness and services that the whole idea of the U3A depends.
+Committee members and individual members who run interst group activities act on a purely voluntary and unpaid basis.
+It is on their willingness and service that the whole idea of the U3A depends.

 Where do the groups meet?